radiantmediaplayer/rmp-create-vtt-thumbnails/README.md

 ## Issues
 Issues should be submitted in this GitHub page.
 We will do our best to review them.

-## License
+## License for rmp-create-vtt-thumbnails
-rmp-create-vtt-thumbnails is released under MIT
+rmp-create-vtt-thumbnails is released under MIT.

+## License for Radiant Media Player
+Radiant Media Player is a commercial HTML5 media player, not covered by the above MIT license.

-Radiant Media Player has its own license which can be found here: [https://www.radiantmediaplayer.com/terms-of-service.html](https://www.radiantmediaplayer.com/terms-of-service.html)
+Radiant Media Player license can be found here: [https://www.radiantmediaplayer.com/terms-of-service.html](https://www.radiantmediaplayer.com/terms-of-service.html).

+You may request a free trial for Radiant Media Player at: [https://www.radiantmediaplayer.com/free-trial.html](https://www.radiantmediaplayer.com/free-trial.html).